 Forget using tofu or any replacement meats when it’s this easy and tasty to make your own.
 I don’t eat much soy and was so happy to discover that chickpea tofu is a nutritionally superior product and can be made quickly.
 This chickpea tofu is far cheaper and also has more nutrients, vitamins and fibre than soy tofu.
 It’s more or less the same great texture and flavour sponge as normal tofu.
 It isn’t quite as neutral as soy tofu as it has a slight chickpea taste.

-Chickpea Tofu Vegetable Kebabs Recipe
+Chickpea Tofu Vegetable Kebabs Video

 - ½ cup / 65g Chickpea flour

 - ¼ tsp Turmeric

 - 1 Courgette / Zucinni